mvellandi/mvellandi/README.md

 Lastly, I carry forward project management and writing skills from my previous career in content strategy.

+Please [contact me](https://www.vellandi.net/contact) if you'd like to chat about your project or just want to say hello.
 To see my portfolio, writing, and learn more about me:

 - [My Website](http://www.vellandi.net)